rcos/rcos-handbook/docs/events/hosting.md

 ## Setup

 To setup your event, contact a coordinator or faculty advisor with a brief description of the event you'd like to host and the room you'd like to reserve.
+Rooms can be viewed at [http://rogers.mms.rpi.edu](http://rogers.mms.rpi.edu).

 Events are subject to requirements listed below.
 Students who host and attend events may receive a Bonus Session attendance for their participation.

 ## Requirements